 - A tenant may terminate a tenancy by notice given to the landlord at least one rental payment period prior to the termination date specified in the notice.

 If the damage to the premises was caused by the tenant’s failure to comply with any of the above, then the landlord may take the cost of repairing it from the security deposit.

 Time Frame: A Vermont landlord has 14 days to return any unused portion of the security deposit along with a written itemized list of damages deducted.
 This period begins on the date of termination presented in the lease agreement or upon discovery of the abandoned property.
 This time frame expands to 60 days for seasonal occupancy (which is not intended for us as a primary residence).

 To comply with return requirements, the landlord must hand-deliver or mail the security deposit and statement to the last-known address of the tenant.

 Failure to Return Security Deposit as Required: If the landlord refuses or fails to return the security deposit within the 14-day limit, the tenant stands to recover up to the full security deposit, plus double the withheld sum and any legal fees associated with recovering the deposit in court if the withholding is considered willful and negligent.
-Tenants may sue landlords in Vermont’s Small Claims Court up to a maximum amount of $5,000.
+Tenants may sue landlords in Vermont’s Small Claims Court up to $5,000.

 Security Deposits and Tax Filing in Vermont